The Law Library has twelve study rooms available for Law students to reserve for private study, virtual interviews, and small-group collaborations.

 Where are the study rooms?

-The Law Library’s eight study rooms are located as follows:
+The Law Library’s twelve study rooms are located as follows:

 - One room on the fifth floor (just inside the entrance to the Quarles & Brady Reading Room, near the water fountain).

-- Three rooms on the third floor, south wing (near the bathrooms).
+- Three on the south wing (near the bathrooms)

 You can find maps of each floor of the library here.
 The Circulation Desk Assistant can also help direct you to your study room when you check out your key.